AntoOnline/bash-script-wordpress-docker-fix-permissions/readme.md

 ## Want to connect?

-Feel free to contact me on [Twitter](https://twitter.com/OnlineAnto) or [LinkedIn](https://www.linkedin.com/in/anto-online) if you have any questions or suggestions.
+Feel free to contact me on [Twitter](https://twitter.com/OnlineAnto), [DEV Community](https://dev.to/antoonline/) or [LinkedIn](https://www.linkedin.com/in/anto-online) if you have any questions or suggestions.

 Or just visit my [website](https://anto.online) to see what I do.